multimediaeval/multimediaeval.github.io/_editions/2021/tasks/sportsvideo.md

 # required info
 title: "Sports Video: Fine Grained Action Detection and Classification of Table Tennis Strokes from videos"
 subtitle:
 blurb: "Participants are provided with a set of videos of table tennis games and are required to analyze them (i.e., carry out classification and detection of strokes).
-The ultimate goal of this research is to produce automatic annotation tools for sport faculties, local clubs and associations to help coaches to better assess and advise athletes during training."
+The ultimate goal of this research is to produce automatic annotation tools for sports faculties, local clubs and associations to help coaches to better assess and advise athletes during training."
 ---

 <!-- # please respect the structure below-->